-Type : Vaki/ Logie Operating: Jan - Dec 2018 Performance: Good Verified: Yes
+Type : Logie Operating: Jan - Dec 2019 Performance: Good Verified: Yes

 The Gowla counter is located at the old trapping facility 100m above the intertidal zone.
-This counting facility completed in 2013.
+This is a new counting facility completed in 2013.
 The site consists of a two channel weir which is set up to count sea trout.
 The counter was installed to replace a partial counter and trapping facility.

-The more expensive Vaki counter on this site was removed to facilitate the installation of a crump weir and Logie counter.
+The Vaki on this site was removed to facilitate the installation of a crump weir and Logie counter.
 The site provides a total count for salmon and sea trout for the river.
-The site has provided accurate counts for 2018 with no breakdowns or loss of data.
-Camera data for the river suggest a small run of very large salmon enter this system every year.
+The site has provided accurate counts for 2019 with no breakdowns or loss of data.
+Camera data for the river suggest a small run of very large salmon run this system every year.
 The run of sea trout recorded is lower than expected due to the dry summer.

-Table 35: Counter data for the Owengowla River
+Table 33: Counter data for the Owengowla River

 Fish Species Number

 Spring salmon 0

-Grilse 43
+Grilse 23

-Late Summer Salmon 31
+Late Summer Salmon 50

-Sea Trout 79
+Sea Trout 91

-OWENGOWLA COUNTER 2018
+OWENGOWLA COUNTER 2019